DOL BUNDLE #1: Daily Oral Language | Bell Ringer | 60 Paragraphs + KEY Grammar Mechanics--GRADES 7-12

 60 short Daily Oral Language (DOL) Paragraphs + Teacher Key + Clause Handout:

-These 60 short paragraphs align with the personal development principles addressed in Jay McGraw's Life Strategies for Teens, but obviously they can be used even if you’re not using his text.
+These 60 short paragraphs align with the personal development principles addressed in Jay McGraw's book Life Strategies for Teens, on which I have based a life skills unit found HERE, but this resource can be used in isolation.
+There is no need for students to have read McGraw's text.

-Find Bundle #2 in my shop, which includes another 60 DOL paragraphs based on the following three highly-engaging books:
+Find Bundle #2 in my shop HERE, which includes another 60 DOL paragraphs based on the following three highly-engaging books:

 Napoleon Hill's Think and Grow Rich